 Backfill plugs will be paid for at the contract unit price per cubic yard (cubic meter) for BACKFILL PLUGS.

-Payment for temporary staging, if required, will be paid for according to Article 109.04.
+Payment for temporary staging of soil classified according to Articles 669.05(a)(1), (a)(3), (a)(4), (a)(5), (a)(6), or (b)(2) will be paid for according to Article 109.04.
+The Department will not be responsible for any additional costs incurred, if mismanagement of the staging area, storage containers, or their contents by the Contractor results in excess cost expenditure for disposal or other material management requirements.

 Payment for accumulated stormwater removal and disposal will be according to Article 109.04.
 Payment will only be allowed if appropriate stormwater and erosion control methods were used.